Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Notation and Assumptions

 It compares the potential outcomes at period $t$ under two treatment sequences that differ only in the treatment condition at period $t-k$.
 Consequently, there are $2^{t-1}$ different $k$-th order carryover effects at period $t$.
 When $k=0$, the $0$-th order carryover effect reduces to the treatment effect at $t$, i.e., $\tau_t^0(\os_{[1,t-1]})=\tau_t(\os_{[1,t-1]})$.

 Given the large number of causal quantities in crossover designs, practitioners often invoke assumptions to reduce the number of parameters to facilitate estimation and interpretation.
 We consider two assumptions that are commonly used or implicitly imposed in many analyses of crossover designs. \begin{assumption}[No more than $k$-th order carryover effect] $Y_{it}(\os)=Y_{it}(\os')$ if $\os_{[t-k+1,t]}=\os'_{[t-k+1,t]}$, that is, $z_{t-j+1}=z'_{t-j+1}$ for $j=1,\ldots,k$. \end{assumption} Assumption~\ref{asm::nocarryover} posits that the carryover effects beyond order $k$ are zero.
 This assumption holds if the effect of treatments wears off after $k$ time periods.
 In crossover designs, a washout period is often included, during which no treatment is given \citep[e.g.,][]{sun2025dynamic}.
 This period allows the effect of previous treatments to dissipate before subsequent treatments begin, reducing the extent of carryover effects.
+Assumption~\ref{asm::nocarryover} is more credible when treatment effects decay rapidly relative to the spacing between treatment periods, such as in settings with short-acting interventions or sufficiently long washout periods.
+However, it may be violated when treatments have persistent biological or behavioral effects, such as cumulative exposure, delayed responses, or learning and adaptation over time.
+In such cases, higher-order carryover effects may remain even when washout periods are implemented.

 Under Assumption~\ref{asm::nocarryover} with order $k$, we can simplify $Y_{it}(\os)$ as $Y_{it}(\os_{[t-k+1,t]})$, which depends only on the treatment conditions from period $t-k+1$ to $t$.
 When $k=1$, Assumption~\ref{asm::nocarryover} rules out all carryover effects, simplifying the potential outcomes to $Y_{it}(z_t)$.

 The restriction in Assumption~\ref{asm::nocarryover} leverages the temporal ordering of treatments, based on the idea that more recent treatments are more likely to influence the outcome than those administered further in the past.
 This assumption effectively reduces the number of potential outcomes at time $t$ from $2^t$ to $2^k$ for $t > k$.